-If a listing is deactivated people cannot view or buy it, same as with vacation mode.
+If a listing is deactivated, people cannot view or buy it, same as with vacation mode.
 There might be some algorithm thing that plays into differentiating these two features but I am not aware of it.
 I find vacation mode is more favorable because when you are on vacation mode, shoppers are aware of that, and can opt to be alerted once you reopen.
-If you deactivate all your listings, you’ll probably want to put a note in your shop announcement about the status of your shop – you’ll have to replace your existing one in order to do that (save it, I guess, for later when you reopen, and repost it) and no one can opt to be notified when your shop reopens.
+If you deactivate all your listings, you’ll probably want to put a note in your shop announcement about the status of your shop – you’ll have to replace your existing one in order to do that (save it, I guess, for later when you reopen, and repost it) and no one can opt-in to be notified when your shop reopens.

 No one was able to order from me during the time my shop was on vacation mode.

 That’s what I wanted.
 But of course I had heard the rumors, like I mentioned above, that for whatever reason orders were still sometimes able to come through.
 In my case: no orders.

 The only listings people could see or favorite were the sold listings.

 This is actually sort of nice in my case because I sell the same sort of thing over and over for the most part, so everything I make was still able to be seen.
 So if someone wanted to show their friend, or bookmark something, or see an image, they still could.
 This wouldn’t be the case for someone with only OOAK listings or vintage items.